DTjomsland/T3A2-A/README.md

 ## Wireframes
 ### Main application view
 Our app visual interface revolves around the calendar as the central component, and we took a mobile-first approach.
-Because we wanted to keep things clean and simple, making everything centrally accessible without having to navigate to too many different views.
+We wanted to keep things clean and simple, making everything centrally accessible without having to navigate to too many different views.
 Carers will probably want to be able to quickly enter notes on their phone during a shift, while employers may want to organise their calendar and review shift notes on a larger screen such as a tablet or desktop.

 **Main application view for mobile tablet, and desktop**